SR-G/sleep-on-lan/README.md

 Technically, you have to run a little daemon on your computer that will listen the same Wake-On-LAN port and send the computer in sleep mode when the reversed MAC address received matches a local address.

-Written in GO, the code may run on linux and windows platforms.
+Written in `go`, the code may run on linux and windows platforms.

 ## Usage